The weight of being a Change Agent

 It can start with any number of small recharges:

 - setting an alarm in your calendar a few times a day to step away from the computer and go for a walk,

 - introducing breathing exercises to kick off your team meetings,

 - enjoying every morsel of food without distraction and being fully present for the experience.

 Sometimes though, you’re at a place in your journey when you (and your work!) could benefit from a bigger commitment to rejuvenation.
 I have been there many times.
 While it can feel selfish to “indulge” in time away…it’s actually an amazing way to supercharge your ability to materialize your calling.

-If this sounds familiar and you feel like you and your work could benefit from a Catalyst Constellations retreat, please contact us.
+If this sounds familiar and you feel like you and your work could benefit, please contact us.